kiranvenom1209/voerynth-os/README.md

 Vœrynth OS is the 10%.

 The home/yacht should act quietly when confidence is high and ask only when uncertainty is high.
 The UI is not the brain — it's the **command deck**.

 ---

+## About Vœrynth OS

+Vœrynth OS is the **neural bridge** between curated environments and the people who inhabit them.
+Built for **Vœrynth Système** — our private, invite-only luxury automation startup led by **Danny Sneham (Founder)** and **Kiran Karthikeyan Achari (Co-Founder)** — this app packages the calm precision of a bridge crew into a tactile, local-first command surface.
+Every screen is designed for decisive action, minimal ceremony, and confidence in low-connectivity conditions common to bluewater voyages and remote estates.

+**Signature tags:** `#LuxuryAutomation` · `#YachtReady` · `#EstateGrade` · `#LocalFirst` · `#VoiceReady` · `#HomeAssistantLayer` · `#AndroidAPKReady` · `#ElectronEXEReady`

+Use this repository as your **internal dossier**: it's prepped for investor demos, contributor onboarding, and compilation of Android APKs and Windows executables without extra wiring.

+---